jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 Setting up
 ===

+You can choose to run this model in your console OR in Docker.

 ## Running on a local Python console

 Steps to run the trading model on your command line: